Neural Clustering Processes: Pointwise Sampling

 We would like to model all the factors in (\ref{joint}) in a unified way, with a generic factor given~by \eqan p(c_n|c_{1:n-1}, \mathbf{ x}) = \frac{p(c_1 \ldots c_n, \mathbf{ x})} { \displaystyle \sum_{c_n'=1}^{K+1} p(c_1 \ldots c_n', \mathbf{ x})}. \enan Here we assumed that there are $K$ unique values in $c_{1:n-1}$, and therefore $c_n$ can take $K+1$ values, corresponding to $x_n$ joining any of the $K$ existing clusters, or forming its own new cluster.

-We are interested in approximating (\ref{conditional}): \eqan p(c_n|c_{1:n-1}, \mathbf{ x}) \approx p_{\theta}(c_n| c_{1:n-1}, \mathbf{ x}), \enan where $p_{\theta}$ is parameterized by a flexible model such as a neural network that takes as inputs $(c_{1:n-1}, \mathbf{ x})$, then extracts features and combines them nonlinearly to output a probability distribution on $c_n$.
-Critically, we will design the network to enforce the highly symmetric structure of the lhs of (\ref{nn_approx}).
+Since (\ref{conditional}) is in general difficult to compute directly, we will approximate these terms with a neural network $q_{\theta}(c_n| c_{1:n-1}, \mathbf{ x})$, that takes as inputs $(c_{1:n-1}, \mathbf{ x})$, then extracts features and combines them nonlinearly to output a probability distribution on $c_n$.
+Critically, we will design the network to enforce the highly symmetric structure of (\ref{conditional}).

-To make this symmetric structure more transparent, and in light of the expression (\ref{conditional}), let us consider the joint distribution of the assignments of the first~$n$ data points, \eqan p(c_1, \ldots, c_n, \mathbf{ x}) \,. \enan A neural representation of this quantity should respect the permutation symmetries imposed on the~$x_i$'s by the values of~$c_{1:n}$.
-Therefore, our first task is to build symmetry invariant representations of the observations $\x$.
-The general problem of constructing such symmetry-invariant encodings was discussed recently in \cite{deep_sets}; to adapt this approach to our context, we consider three distinct permutation symmetries:
+To make this symmetric structure more transparent, let us consider the joint distribution of the assignments of the first~$n$ data points, \eqan p(c_1, \ldots, c_n, \mathbf{ x}) \,. \enan Note that under the model~(\ref{eq:gen1}), this quantity depends on all the $N$ elements of $\x$, not just on $x_{1:n}$.
+A neural representation of (\ref{joint_n}) should respect the permutation symmetries imposed on the~$x_i$'s by the values of~$c_{1:n}$.
+Therefore, our first task is to build permutation-invariant representations of the observations $\x$.
+The general problem of constructing such invariant encodings was discussed recently in \citep{deep_sets}; to adapt this approach to our context, we consider three distinct permutation symmetries: